Hodge level for weighted complete intersections: Introduction

-\item[(ii)] The variety $X$ is of $K3$ type if and only if $X$ is a four-dimensional cubic in $\P^5$.
+\begin{proposition} Let $X$ be a smooth well formed Fano weighted complete intersection which is not an intersection with a linear cone.
+The following assertions hold. \begin{itemize} \item[(i)] The variety $X$ is of K3 type if and only if $X$ is a four-dimensional cubic in $\P^5$.

-\item[(iii)] The variety $X$ is of $3$-Calabi--Yau type if and only if $X$ is either a five-dimensional quartic hypersurface in $\P(1^6,2)$, or a five-dimensional complete intersection of a quadric and a cubic in $\P^7$, or a seven-dimensional cubic in $\P^8$. \end{itemize} \end{theorem}
+\item[(ii)] The variety $X$ is of $3$-Calabi--Yau type if and only if $X$ is either a five-dimensional quartic hypersurface in $\P(1^6,2)$, or a five-dimensional complete intersection of a quadric and a cubic in $\P^7$, or a seven-dimensional cubic in $\P^8$. \end{itemize} \end{proposition}

 Using the method of the proof of Theorem~\ref{theorem:main-CY}, one can also classify smooth Fano complete intersections of $m$-Calabi--Yau type for any given $m$.